 As the change created confusion, Ratchada Thanadirek, Deputy Spokesperson for the Prime Minister’s Office clarified on February 16 that the change was minor for Thailand.

-Thailand’s Royal Society is responsible for academic and linguistic standard and the change will not have a widespread effect as some speculated online.
+Thailand’s Royal Society is responsible for the academic and linguistic standards and the change will not have a widespread effect as some speculated online.

 Krung Thep Maha Nakorn would only be used as a standardized name for official documents.